Skip to Main Content

 The Geological Society of America is the citation style used by the Earth Sciences department at Dickinson.

 While the citation style guidelines of the GSA are not as detailed as those of many of the other citations guides it does have some specific details that are worth noting.
-The full details of its requirements are available at the online GSA Reference Guidelines (PDF).
+The full details of its requirements are available at the online [GSA] Reference Guidelines and Examples.

 Zotero is a free, open source Bibliographic Management Tool recommended by Dickinson librarians.
 Please visit the Zotero Guide for more information about what Zotero is and how to use it.